junxit/us-congress-bills-115/bill.md

     - **(C)** A classification system for all categories of Department-issued badges and corresponding requirements for safeguarding such assets.
     - **(D)** Reporting requirements for lost firearms and other sensitive assets, including timelines for such reporting, to supervisors, local law enforcement, the Federal Bureau of Investigation’s National Crime Information Center, and Department headquarters.
     - **(E)** Recordkeeping requirements for lost firearms and other sensitive assets in inventory systems, including a timeline for recording such losses.
-  - **(3)** *Review and update of directive* Not later than 1 year after the issuance of the directive required under subsection (a) the Under Secretary for Management shall review and update, as necessary, such directive, including adding a requirement relating to recording in the inventory systems maintained by each component of the Department the acceptance or transfer of a firearm or other sensitive asset by such component.
+  - **(3)** *Review and update of directive* Not later than one year after the issuance of the directive required under subsection (a) the Under Secretary for Management shall review and update, as necessary, such directive, including adding a requirement relating to recording in the inventory systems maintained by each component of the Department the acceptance or transfer of a firearm or other sensitive asset by such component.
 - **(b)** *Personal property asset management program manual* Together with the issuance of the directive pursuant to subsection (a), the Under Secretary for Management shall disseminate a revised version of the Personal Property Asset Management Program Manual that includes the following:
   - **(1)** Requirements for component heads to develop procedures to safeguard firearms and other sensitive assets during on and off-duty time.
   - **(2)** Requirements for the issuance of safety locking devices and policies on the use of such assets, as applicable.